ventus-ag/documentation/content/products/networking/networks.md

 After these steps, the newly created Network will be added to the *Networks page* with the status ACTIVE.

-As a next step, recommended to create Subnets in this Network.
+As a next step, is highly recommended to create Subnets in this Network.

 ### Create Subnet
 To get to the *Subnets page*, related to this Network click on the **Name** of the corresponding Network: